John Hopkins (motorcyclist): 2007

 Continuing with Rizla Suzuki, Hopkins set near-lap-record times aboard the new 800 cc motorcycle, and was labeled the dark horse by Colin Edwards.
 On February 15, 2007, he fractured his wrist after falling while testing at the Jerez circuit in Spain, but returned for the start of the season.

 Hopkins completed his first MotoGP podium finish at the Shanghai circuit in China, finishing in 3rd place – 3.6 seconds behind Valentino Rossi but 7.6 seconds ahead of 2006 event winner Dani Pedrosa.
 He finished as 4th overall in the 2007 season, two places ahead of Vermeulen and one behind Rossi.

 2008

-For 2008 he joined Kawasaki Racing Team.
+For 2008, Hopkins joined Kawasaki Racing Team.
 Explaining the decision, Rizla Suzuki boss Paul Denning suggested that "There are reasons for that other than performance," highlighting commercial concerns in particular.
 Hopkins crashed heavily at Assen, fracturing his ankle.

-Prior to 2009 season, Kawasaki made the decision to halt MotoGP racing activities because of the global economic crisis, meaning that John Hopkins would not have a ride for the 2009 season.
+Prior to 2009 season, Kawasaki made the decision to halt MotoGP racing activities because of the global economic crisis, meaning that Hopkins would not have a ride for the 2009 season.